This illustration shows the vertical nature of the body in Zhan Zhuang practice.

 -Hips free, to allow articulation of the Pelvis

--Tailbone rooted downward (keep the Pelvis level)
+-Tailbone tucked and/or aligned with the thighs (keep the Pelvis level)

 -Lower Belly relaxed and expanded (keep the Pelvis level)